Triplex Plunger Pump Motor HP Calculation: Pressure, Flow and Efficiency Method

 HP = 28.4 × 1.341 = 38.1 HP approximately

 A standard motor selection may move to 30 kW or 40 HP depending on the local motor rating system and service margin.
 In Gulf countries and hot industrial environments, ambient temperature and enclosure selection can strongly affect motor performance.
-In Canada or outdoor installations, cold starting, oil viscosity, and heater requirements may also need attention.
+In Canada or outdoor installations, cold starting, oil viscosity, motor space heater requirement, and startup procedure may also need attention.

 Quick Reference Table for Motor HP Calculation